eCook Meal

 TIME TO STIR FRY

 Return the pan or wok to a low-medium heat with another drizzle of oil if necessary.
-When hot, fry the sliced chilli to taste for about a minute until fragrant, shifting constantly.
-Add in the Pork strips and stir through the sticky sauce.
+When hot, fry the sliced Chilli to taste for about a minute until fragrant, shifting constantly.
+Add in the pork strips and stir through the sticky sauce.
 Gently simmer for 3-4 minutes until the sauce is thick and the pork is cooked through, stirring occasionally.
 Toss through the cooked noodles and the remaining Cabbage and carrot for 1-2 minutes until the noodles are reheated and the cabbage is slightly wilted.
 Remove the pan or wok from the heat.
 Drain the pickling liquid from the slaw into a small bowl.
 Stir the liquid through the stir fry to taste.

 SERVE IT ALL UP

 Spoon the saucy Pork stir fry into bowls and top with the pickled slaw and edamame.
-Scatter over the toasted seeds and garnish with any remaining fresh chilli if you’d like.
+Scatter over the toasted seeds and garnish with any remaining fresh Chilli if you’d like.
 Quick, easy, and scrumptious!

 SWEET ’N SOUR SLAW